This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Afterwards sit back and relax with a cup of tea in Mrs Wolfe’s charming 18th-century garden.

 Join Mrs Wolfe as she recreates 18th century recipes every Sunday in the Georgian kitchen.
 Try her lemon drops and potato pudding - recipes which General Wolfe would have eaten as a boy.
-If you are really adventurous then have a look at some of her 'medicines' she concocted.
+If you are really adventurous then have a look at some of the 'medicines' she concocted.